Andrew-2609/go-sse-sample/README.md

 ### Prerequisites

 - Go 1.23.5 or later
-- Node.js v22.2.0 or later (for running the React dashboard demonstration)
+- Node.js v22.2.0 or later (optional, for running the React dashboard)
 - Make (optional, for using Makefile commands)

 ### Installation